Skip to Main Content

 Upon completion of the program, the student will be able to:

-1. Synthesize knowledge from nursing and a liberal education as the basis for clinical judgment, reflective practice, and decision making.
+1. Integrate foundational knowledge from nursing and a liberal education as the basis for clinical judgement, evidence-based practice, and ethical decision making.

 As of April 2002, The Ohio Board of Nursing (OBN) has the authority to refuse to grant licensure to applicants with any of the felony convictions specified in the law.
 The law requires a criminal record check for new applicants for licensure in Ohio who entered a pre-licensure nursing education program on or after June 1, 2003.

-Basic life support for health care providers from the American Heart Association certification is required prior to clinical classes for the traditional four-year track students and upon admission/acceptance and prior to clinical classes for advanced entry and prior to admission for accelerated track students.
+Basic life support for health care providers from the American Heart Association certification is required prior to clinical coursework.

 Nursing students are required to meet the health and clinical requirements by submitting the appropriate student health documentation, including physical examination and immunization records, and documentation of health insurance.
 The Medical Record and Health History forms will be made available at the appropriate time.
 See the nursing student handbook for detailed information on these requirements..